 Transition phase.
-That humanity is in a phase transition on the way to a digitized society (the liquid society) will gradually become clear to everyone.
-Where that digitized society differs from the current one, however, is another point.
-The vast majority of people believe that the current basic structure of the world will remain about the same.
-But that will certainly not be the case.
+That humanity is in phase transition on its way to a digitalised society (the liquid society) will gradually become clear to everyone.
+Where that digitised society differs from the current one, however, is another point.
+The vast majority of people believe that the current basic structure of the world will remain more or less the same.
+But that will with great certainty not be the case.

 Eroding nation states.
-The digitizing world will also profoundly affect the age-old countries’ structures, the nation-states with their sovereign powers.
-The current nation states, with the exception of the US and China, are increasingly losing control of global affairs.
-And it is highly questionable whether even China and the US, despite their clash of arms, can curb the digital forces that disrupt society.
-What is going on?
+The digitising world will also profoundly affect the ancient country structures, the nation-states with their sovereign powers.
+The current nation-states, with the exception of the US and China, are increasingly losing their grip on world affairs.
+And it is highly questionable whether even China and the US, despite their clatter of weapons, can curb the digital forces that are disrupting society.
+What’s going on?

-Digitization does not stop at borders.
-Digitization has the property of not being concerned at all about existing laws, national borders, the power of nation states, international institutions.
-Digitization is a new technological development that, in contrast to previous technological or industrial developments, takes place to a large extent “underground”.
-It is a development that really turns everything upside down, from the lives of individual citizens, to corporate structures, to the development of countries.
+Digitization doesn’t stop at borders.
+Digitisation has the property of ignoring existing laws, national borders, the power of nation-states, international institutions.
+Digitisation is a new technological development which, in contrast to previous technological or industrial developments, is largely “underground”.
+It is a development that really turns everything upside down, from the lives of individual citizens, to corporate structures, to the development of nations.

 A digital peat fire.
-Digitization is the driving force behind globalization and migration flows.
-These are developments that really cannot be stopped by anyone, not even Messrs Trump or Xi.
-Digital developments and their effect on everything that exists in society is like an underground peat fire that comes above ground at unexpected moments.
-Digital developments are neither good nor bad, just like all technological developments.
-They just happen and it is people who use the technologies for good or bad.
+Digitisation is the driving force behind globalisation and migration flows.
+These are developments that really nobody, not even Mr Trump or Mr Xi, can stop.
+Digital developments and their effect on everything that exists in society is like an underground peat fire, which at unexpected moments rises above ground.
+Digital developments are neither good nor bad, as are all technological developments.
+They just happen and it is mankind who uses the technologies for better or for worse.

 Turning point.
-More and more people are calling for control of new developments because more and more people see and notice that all kinds of things are getting out of hand.
-In a previous article (the Digital Black Hole), countless issues got off the rails.
-The key question is whether it will all turn out fine by itself, or whether humanity is really at a “turning point” of profound, fundamental social changes.
-The latter is undoubtedly the case.
-Digitization is much more than social media and online store concepts.
-It is much more than any inconvenience to hackers who block or steal data files from a few.
-Digitization is an unparalleled “game changer” that will completely and profoundly disrupt society in the coming decades.
+More and more people are calling for control of new developments, because more and more people see and notice that all kinds of things are getting out of hand.
+In a next article (the Digital Black Hole) countless things that are getting out of hand will be discussed.
+The key question is whether all will stay as it is or whether humanity is really on a turning point, of profound, fundamental social changes.
+Undoubtedly the latter is at stake.
+Digitisation is much more than social media and online shopping concepts.
+It is much more than the hackers who block or steal the data files of a few.
+Digitisation is an unparalleled “game changer” that will completely and profoundly disrupt society in the decades to come.

 Everything connected with everything.
-Digital developments, the internet and social media in particular, have done something that has never before occurred to mankind in any other way.
-That is that literally everyone (with internet connection) can come into contact with everyone else at any moment.
+Digital developments, the internet and social media in particular have done something that has never happened to mankind in any other way before.
+That is that literally anyone (with internet connection) can come into contact with anyone else at any moment.
 That in itself seems to be something silly, but it is not.
-Of course everyone could predict that it would be nice if a grandmother in the Netherlands could send a nephew in Australia a movie.
-But what nobody predicts is that millions of people will suddenly and shamelessly stir up on the internet about anything and everything.
-A complete short circuit on earth has arisen between all people, but also devices (Internet of Things).
-This option suddenly offers countless possibilities that are developing at lightning speed.
+Of course everyone could predict that it would be nice if a grandmother in the Netherlands could send a movie to a cousin in Australia.
+But what nobody predicted is that millions of people will suddenly and shamelessly go on the internet talking about anything and everything.
+As it were, a complete short-circuit has arisen on earth between all people, but also devices (Internet or Things).
+This option suddenly offers countless possibilities that are currently developing at lightning speed.
 Everyone can know what is happening elsewhere.
-Anyone can inform everyone else about events or important issues.
+Everyone can inform everyone else about events or important matters.
 Everyone can digitally group with kindred spirits.
-Everyone can digitally attack or threaten anyone else.
-But also help or put a belt under the heart.
+Anyone can digitally attack or threaten anyone else.
+But they can also help or encourage others.

 New world order.
-Thousands of new, digital communities are suddenly emerging as a result.
-Straight through classical cultures, physical boundaries, language boundaries, political barriers.
-It was author McLuhan in the sixties who, through his book: “The medium is the message”, already pointed to the gigantic impact of a medium on society, regardless of the content of a message.
-His message is clearly proven with the arrival of social media.
-Social media are deeply rooted in the existence of billions of people and are often the most important source of information or activities.
-But apart from social media, the internet in a broader sense has also led to thousands of new forms of communication between companies, scientists, artists, politicians, opinion leaders, etc. This creates millions of new forms of cooperation, especially in the private sphere among consumers and companies .
+As a result, thousands of new, digital communities suddenly emerge.
+Across classical cultures, physical borders, language borders, political barriers.
+It was the author McLuhan in the sixties who, through his book: “The medium is the message”, pointed out the gigantic impact of a medium on society, regardless of the content of a message.
+His message is clearly demonstrated and proven with the advent of social media.
+Social media are in the meantime deeply rooted in the existence of billions of people and are often the most important source of information or activities.
+But apart from social media, the internet in a broader sense has also led to thousands of new forms of communication between companies, scientists, artists, politicians, opinion leaders, and so on.
+This has led to millions of new forms of collaboration, particularly in the private sphere among consumers and businesses.

-Borders are disappearing: liquid society is emerging.
-The many new networks and digital groups in all kinds of sectors have eroding effects on traditional forms of governance and the organizational form of sectors.
-The first turn was retail and travel, but in fact all sectors are upside down and are in the process of establishing digital platforms or services.
-Huge shifts are taking place within all sectors, both private and public.
+Boundaries start flowing: the liquid society is emerging.
+The many new networks and digital groups in all kinds of sectors have eroding effects on traditional forms of governance and the organisational form of sectors.
+The first sectors touched were retail and travel, but in fact all sectors are upside down and are busy in the process of establishing digital platforms or services.
+As a result, enormous shifts are taking place within all sectors, both private and public.
 And in many business sectors it is pumping or drowning.
-Either one goes along and plays a primary role in the digitization transformation, or one is phased out.
-And then it is mostly, and that is essential, the replacement of thousands of nationally organized business models and sectors with international platforms.
-As a result, national borders disappear and national legislation becomes less relevant.
-The world is moving from a fixed structure to a more liquid structure: digitization melts the world into one digitally linked world.
+Either one goes along and plays a primary role in the digitisation transformation, or one is phased out.
+And then it’s usually, and crucially, about replacing thousands of nationally organised business models and sectors with international platforms.
+This blurs national borders and makes national legislation less relevant.
+The world is changing from a fixed structure to a more fluid one: digitisation melts the world down into one digitally intertwined world.

-Production growth stagnates; grows digitally.
-In most countries we are currently seeing an almost economic stagnation in traditional sectors, such as construction, production and transport.
-On the other hand, we are seeing rapid growth in all kinds of digital services.
-Those who are active on the stock exchange and put their money into ASML, Google, Apple, Amazon, and the like were a bullshit and often managed to make dozens of percentages of profit per year.
-However, those who put their money into the traditional sectors have hardly experienced any growth, or even a decline.
-At the moment, economic growth mainly runs on tech companies and platforms.
-And that is precisely the conversion of thousands of traditional, nationally organized sectors into digital business models.
+Production growth stagnates; just digital grow.
+In most countries we are currently seeing an economic standstill in classic sectors, such as construction, production, transport.
+On the other hand, we are seeing an impetuous growth in all kinds of digital services.
+Those who are active on the stock exchange and put their money in ASML, Google, Apple, Amazon, etc. were the lucky buyers and often managed to make dozens of percent profit per year.
+However, those who had put their money into the traditional sectors have hardly experienced any growth, or only decline.
+At the moment, economic growth is mainly driven by tech companies and platforms.
+And that is precisely the conversion of thousands of classic, nationally organised sectors to international digital business models.

 National compartmentalization.
-People are fiddling with national compartmentalization with issues such as an Electronic Patient Record (EDP) or Digital Passport, while it has long been clear that these issues can only be resolved internationally.
-Laws, especially fiscal ones, are no longer valid because the new platforms use a business model that is not taxable from old nationalistic thinking.
+Politicians are still on their way of national compartmentalisation, like with such matters as an Electronic Patients File (EDP), or Digital Passport, while it has long been clear that these matters can only be solved internationally.
+Laws, especially fiscal laws, are no longer good because the new platforms use a business model that is not taxable under the old nationalist rulings.
 There must be international tax frameworks for the tech giants and platforms.
-National governments are miles behind consumers and companies in collaborating and communicating online.
+National governments are miles behind consumers and businesses in collaborating and communicating with each other online.

-Contradictions get worse.
-And what a few, usually ruffled in the back room, shout: “we have to tackle a lot more together internationally, because it doesn’t work anymore nationally”, but does not get into the front rooms, because populist currents with a lot of bombing dislodge everything that is not in their nationalist, populist booth comes into play.
-In summary, these are many ingredients for a major crisis.
+Opposites worsen.
+And what a few policymakers, usually in back rooms, whisper: “we need to do much more together internationally, because nationally it doesn’t work anymore”, is not in the front rooms, because populist currents with a lot of noise precipitate everything that doesn’t fit in their nationalistic, populist stall.
+In summary, these are many and perfect ingredients for a major crisis.

-Crisis inescapable.
-The digitization cannot be stopped and continues.
-Simply gone because the consumer embraces the benefits of many digital things offered by the platforms.
-And because companies like to collaborate internationally, as well as scientists and many others.
-But the populist movements, with the help of their fear messages on social media, opposed more international cooperation.
-Europe in particular, with an extremely weak administrative structure and countries that have problems with their domestic governance, will find it difficult in the coming years.
-But also the US and China will not be able to escape the ongoing digitization train.
-Even these large, powerful countries will eventually, although it may well take ten or twenty years, have to bow to digitization, which forces globalization of activities.
-Companies and scientists will continue to work together internationally.
-More and more issues (climate, migration, cyber crime, etc.) are totally stalled at national level and are also forcing the US and China to work together more.
+Crisis is therefore inevitable.
+Digitisation is unstoppable and continues.
+Simply because the consumer embraces the benefits of many digital things offered by the platforms.
+And because companies like to work together internationally, as do scientists and many others.
+But the populist movements, partly with the help of their fear messages on social media, are fighting tooth and nail against more international cooperation.
+Europe, in particular, with an extremely weak governance and countries that have problems with their domestic governance, will have a tough time in the coming years.
+But also the US and China will not be able to escape the ongoing digitisation proces.
+Even these big powerful countries will eventually have to bow to the digitisation, which will force them to globalise their activities, even though this may take another ten or twenty years.
+After all, companies and scientists will continue to cooperate internationally.
+More and more issues (climate, migration, cybercrime, etc.) are getting completely stuck at the national level and are forcing also the US and China to cooperate more multilaterally.

-How does the liquid society look like ?
+What does the liquid society look like ?
 If nation states have to give up their sovereignty more and more, what will replace it ?
-Which structures are disappearing, which new ones will replace them?
+Which structures will disappear, which new ones will take their place ?
 That in a following article.